 499. Internship in Health Studies.
 Credit 3 hours.
-Prerequisites: Senior standing, 2.5 GPA, completion of all required coursework, earning a C or higher in all indicated courses, and graduation from accredited associate degree or licensure program at a professional school in an allied health care field.
+Prerequisites: Senior standing, and HS 300, 312, or 313; or permission of the Department Head.
 During the last semester of the senior year, a final field experience is required for all health studies students.
 Students will gain experience in methodologies, techniques, and programs specific to the internship site.
+(Fall, Spring)

 601. Statistical Methods in Health Studies.
 Credit 3 hours.
 Special parametric and non-parametric statistics applicable to research techniques in health studies.
+(Fall)

 603. Contemporary Problems and Issues in Health.
 Credit 3 hours.
 Identification and study of current problems and issues in health and health education.
 Extensive reading and critical analysis of literature required.
+(As Needed)

 606. Introduction to Research.
 Credit 3 hours.
 Prerequisite: HS 601.
 Principles, procedures, and techniques of research with an intensive survey of current scientific investigations in the areas of health.
 Special attention is given to practical application.
+(Spring)

 610. Health Education Curriculum and Instruction.
 Credit 3 hours.
 Prerequisites: HS 638 and one of the following: HS 617, 619, 620, 621, 622, 624, 626, 627, 628, 629, or 636, or permission of the Department Head.
 This course will prepare graduate students with the necessary competencies for evaluating health education curricula and for developing health instructional units for teaching health in various settings such as schools, community, and work-sites.
 Graduate students will learn how to write and evaluate lesson plans using computer technology and instructional methods that are age and developmentally appropriate and demonstrate teaching competencies during field experiences.
+(As Needed)

 611. Environmental Health.
 Credit 3 hours.
 This course will survey local, state, national and international environmental health issues.
 Emphasis will be placed on environmental stewardship including health advocacy.
+(As Needed)

 617. Spiritual Health: Research and Programming in Health Promotion.
 Credit 3 hours.
 The focus of this class is to review current research in the field of spiritual health and its application in health promotion programming.
 Emphasis will be placed on an evaluation of current literature, a review of current assessment tools, and the process of integrating spiritual health into current health promotion programming.
+(As Needed)